Fine Woodworking Incorporating Furniture Design

 9 September – 29 November

 The course and its Level 3 diploma (mapped and quality assured to the Regulated Qualification Framework) are exclusive to the Boat Building Academy.
-A maximum of ten people are accepted onto each course.
+A maximum of eight people are accepted onto each course.